 - Through a detailed assessment and delivery process, program students may receive computer equipment on loan from Gnomon’s inventory of hardware.
 We are committed to ensuring all enrolled program students are provided with the tools and resources required to complete their coursework.

 - I’m a Foundation student / individual course taker.
-What if I don’t have a computer at home?
+What if I don’t have the required hardware or software at home?

-- Unfortunately, due to limited supply, Gnomon will be unable to provide computers for Foundation (FIAD) and Individual Course students at this time.
+- Unfortunately, due to limited supply, Gnomon will be unable to provide computers or software for Foundation (FIAD) and Individual Course students at this time.

 - What happens if a class is cancelled or rescheduled?

 - As with any live, on-campus course, a class may need to be cancelled or rescheduled.
 If an instructor needs to postpone a class, the administrative staff will simply extend the class one week or set up an appropriate date for a make-up session.
 A notification will be sent to the class with information pertinent to the re-schedule.

 - What happens if I miss a class?

 - If you are unable to attend a class session, simply notify your instructor.
 As you will be missing out on valuable information, you may want to use the forums to see if other students in the class can share their notes or fill you in on what was missed that week.

 - Online courses will follow Gnomon’s standard 10-week schedule, meeting once per week on the same day and time.
 Please check the course schedule for course schedule information.

 - How long is each class session?